zfeldstein/ursula/doc/vagrant.md

 Networking
 ==========

 We've strived to keep the networking in the Vagrant install simple.
-It _may_ not resemble what you would run in production,  but it does allow for an easier introduction to Openstack.
+It _may_ not resemble what you would run in production,  but it does allow for an easier introduction to OpenStack.

 There are four network interfaces provided in the Vagrantfile.